scs/substrate-api-client/tutorials/api-client-tutorial/substrate-api-client-tutorial.md

     10 as u128
 );
 ```
 The first three arguments are always the `Api`, the runtime module name, and then the function name as defined in the metadata.
 Subsequently, the arguments of the runtime function that is called are supplied.
-Taking a look at the metadata, we see that the `create_kitty` call takes one argument, which is `price` of type `T::Balance` that is a type alias defined in substrate for a `u128`.
+Taking a look at the metadata, we see that the `create_kitty` call takes one argument, which is `price` of type `T::Balance`, which is a type alias defined in substrate for a `u128`.
 Therefore, we are free to use `u128` as both encode to the same bytes.
 The macro does then query the account nonce from the node and creates a signed extrinsic ready to be encoded and sent.
 Note: The signing process is as not straight forward, additional information is included in the signing payload, which is more than the extrinsic payload that only consists of the prepared call statements, details can be looked up in the macro.

 The following call submits an extrinsic to the node and waits for the transaction hash that is returned upon block inclusion of the extrinsic.